For an overview of the program click here.

 Students planning to sit for the CPA examination in Alabama can find the current requirements at the Alabama State Board of Public Accountancy.

 A thesis option requiring 30 semester hours of graduate work, including 6 semester hours of thesis credit.
-Students interested in this option should contact the Director of Graduate Programs, BAB 102, 256.824.6681, before completing 12 semester hours of graduate study.
+Students interested in this option should contact the Graduate Advisor before completing 12 semester hours of graduate study.

-Up to 12 semester hours of graduate credit taken at other universities may be transferred to meet MAcc degree requirements.
-Inquiries about the transferability of specific courses should be directed to the Director of Graduate Programs, who will consult with the faculty to determine whether the content of the class will be accepted for transfer credit.
+Inquiries about the transferability of specific courses should be directed to the Graduate Advisor, who will consult with the department chair to determine whether the course will be accepted for transfer credit.